 - If tested, remember to list all substances you have used on your paperwork.

-- Athletes use all supplements at their own risk and responsibility.
+- Athletes use all supplements at their own risk.

 Making informed decisions